tucnak/telebot/README.md

 Docs TBA.

 ## Files
+>Telegram allows files up to 20 MB in size.

 Telebot allows to both upload (from disk / by URL) and download (from Telegram) and files in bot's scope.
-Telegram allows files up to 20 MB in size.
+Also, sending any kind of media with a File created from disk will upload the file to Telegram automatically:
 ```go
 a := &tb.Audio{File: tb.FromDisk("file.ogg")}